Vulnerability and incident handling¶

 See also

-Please read Using AI to created issues in case you have used AI to discover a security issue in Weblate.
+Please read Using AI to create issues in case you have used AI to discover a security issue in Weblate.

 Weblate’s development team is strongly committed to responsible reporting and disclosure of security-related issues.
 We have adopted and follow policies that are geared toward delivering timely security updates to Weblate.